List of Making Fiends characters: Character

 Vendetta spends her time torturing the other children and using her giant bear-like hamster, Grudge, to get what she wants.
 She is narcissistic and rather histrionic, filling her home with pictures of herself, over-dramatizing anything negative that happens to her and desiring to be feared and respected.
 She constantly tries to destroy Charlotte, but her schemes are always foiled by Charlotte's kind obliviousness.
-She only eats clams, beef jerky, grape punch, and onions.
+She eats clams, beef jerky, and onions.
+She also drinks grape punch.
 She hates several things that are mentioned throughout the show.
 More often than not, she would use the word "stupid" to describe something she detests, such as Charlotte, Charlotte's grandmother, or a fiend who disobeys her.
 The only people she truly cares about are her parents, Viktor and Violetta, as shown in "Parentnapped" when she warned them to not hangout with Charlotte and when she rescued them from Charlotte's house after spending the day with her.